Vic-Warden/Smart-Calendar/docs/planning.md

 Research part

-- 🔄 Choose the following are to focus on
+- ✅ Choose the following are to focus on

 - 🔄 Introduction

 - 🔄 Research method

-ESP32
+Composants connected to the ESP32

 - ✅ 7 segments